Our driveway safety programme

 Our design guidelines consider driveway safety

-We have also developed design guidelines to ensure driveway safety is taken into consideration when we are building or redeveloping a property.
+We have design guidelines to ensure driveway safety is taken care of when we build homes.
 These guidelines include:

 - providing a fenced play area for children that is separated from the driveway

 - locating play areas so they are visible and directly accessible from the main living areas

 - building driveways with good sight lines and clear visibility

 - providing safer pedestrian access to properties, separate to driveways, where possible.

 A high rate of injury